mborne/ansible-traefik/README.md

 ### traefik as a service vs traefik as a container?

+When traefik is deployed as a service :

 * It's easier to whitelist client IPs accessing containers (traefik sees the real client IPs)
 * Exposed containers doesn't have to share a docker network with traefik (the host as access to all running containers)